-Please ensure that the Axe-Fx II is powered OFF before inserting/disconnecting Ethernet/Ethercon cables.
+Always ensure that the Axe-Fx II power is OFF before inserting/removing Ethernet/EtherCON cables.

 Be careful not to insert other types of connectors such as USB or guitar cables into the MFC expansion port of the Axe-Fx II, as doing so can damage your unit.
 This leaves tell-tale signs on the motherboard and is NOT covered under warranty.